TheMrAI/TheMrAI.github.io/multithreading/multithreading.md

 Multithreading in C++ quite honestly is nothing less than black magic.
-To anybody being unfamiliar with the types of magic in general, black magic simply means that one gets the most power, but the price is great.
+To anybody being unfamiliar with the types of magic in general, black magic simply means that one gets the most power, but the price for it is also the great.
 To properly utilize multithreading in C++ one has to fully understand the memory model, the physical hardware and all the implications that may come with them.
-None of them are easy tasks, even separately and surely they aren't combined.
+None of these are easy tasks, even separately and surely, they aren't combined.

 The likelihood of making a tiny mistake, that can non the less cause undefined behaviors at the exact moments one least expects them, is very high.
 These